-The laboratory resides within the complex at the Rivertech Office Works at the end of South Water Street, next to the Department of Orthopaedic Surgery's Biodynamics and Knee Biomechanics Laboratories.
+The laboratory resides within the complex at the Rivertech Office Works at the end of South Water Street, across from the Department of Orthopaedic Surgery's Biodynamics and Knee Biomechanics Laboratories.

 Since 1990, the NMRL has initiated research in the areas of proprioception and neuromuscular control, in an attempt to answer many of the questions regarding the role of capsuloligamentous structures in the pathoetiology of joint injury.
 The objectives of our research has been to study comprehensive profiles of an individual's function by evaluating both the sensory and motor characteristics specific to musculoskeletal injury and pathology.
 Biomechanical and neuromuscular assessments under sports-simulated environments are used to determine specific variables including investigating the influence of weight distribution, muscle function, balance, flexibility, proprioception, gender, aging, and fatigue, as well as the effects of injury, surgery, and rehabilitation on joint stability.
 Deficiencies in body mechanics and muscle function are used to develop programs, not only to improve performance, but also minimize potential for injury.
 We have also applied this sports injury prevention and performance enhancement model to the United States military in our Department of Defense research.

 In 2015, the NMRL relocated into a brand-new, state-of-the-science laboratory.
-The laboratory encompasses 11,600 square feet of space and houses three separate motion analysis systems for specific task and sport analyses.
+The laboratory encompasses 11,600 square feet of space and houses motion analysis systems for specific task and sport analyses.
 The laboratory also features defined areas for sports physiology, proprioception, postural stability, and strength assessments.
 The new laboratory space also includes a swimming flume, Dual-energy X-ray Absorptiometry, and a biochemistry laboratory.
 Additional space has been designed for faculty offices as well as a conference and classroom for the Department of Sports Medicine and Nutrition's sports medicine classes (MS and PhD).

 The NMRL created the Warrior Human Performance Research Center (WHPRC) and associated laboratories to align with the individual components of US Special Operations Command (USSOCOM).
 The WHPRC has expanded from its Pittsburgh location by adding satellite laboratories at various military establishments, in accordance with it's line of DoD research.
-WHPRC currently has laboratories in place within Little Creek, VA; Stennis Space Center, MS; Coronado, CA; Fort Bragg, NC; Hulburt Field, FL; and Camp Lejeune, NC.
+The WHPRC currently has a laboratory in place within Fort Bragg, NC.